-The Sitka Sound Science Center has teamed up with the NOAA Marine Debris Program and three remote communities to clean up marine debris on local shorelines in the Bering Sea region of Alaska.
+The Sitka Sound Science Center teamed up with the NOAA Marine Debris Program and three remote communities who worked clean up marine debris on local shorelines in the Bering Sea region of Alaska.

 Type of Project: Community-based Marine Debris Removal Grant